-- Primary Major Transit Station Area areas that have a delineated boundary as shown on Schedule 1 and have existing or planned Rapid Transit and can meet or exceed the minimum density target, and are protected under the Planning Act. - Planned Major Transit Station Area areas which are intended to become either a Primary or Secondary Major Transit Station Area and will be further delineated when infrastructure planning and investment, or changes in land use unlock potential.
-Planned Major Transit Station Areas are not delineated on Schedule 1.
+- Primary Major Transit Station Area areas that have a delineated boundary as shown on Schedule 1B and have existing or planned Rapid Transit and can meet or exceed the minimum density target, and are protected under the Planning Act. - Planned Major Transit Station Area areas which are intended to become either a Primary or Secondary Major Transit Station Areas and will be further delineated through planning studies, or when infrastructure planning and investment, or changes in land use unlock potential.
+Planned Major Transit Station Areas are not delineated on Schedule 1B.